 This means all these data can be monitored remotely.
-But the broader application of IoT in healthcare has been put on hold in view of cybersecurity concerns.
-After the arrival of 5G communications technologies and devices, IoT is expected to become more secured and able to enlarge its goals and ambit in the healthcare sector.
+However, the broader application of IoT in healthcare has been put on hold in view of cybersecurity concerns.
+After the arrival of 5G communications technologies and devices, IoT is expected to become more secure and able to enlarge its goals and ambit in the healthcare sector.

 A larger role played by IoT in the healthcare sector can make smart cities deliver better quality healthcare at reduced prices.